Skip to main content

 • Red blood cell level (hemoglobin)

-Once you’ve been cleared to donate, you will begin the donation process.
+Once you’ve been approved to donate, you’ll begin the donation process.
 Plasma donation centers use a special instrument (plasmapheresis machine) that collects whole blood.
 Whole blood contains plasma, platelets, and red and white blood cells.
 The machine separates the plasma from these other components (apheresis) and returns the other blood cells back to your body.
 The process can take up to 2 hours to complete.

-Whole blood donation does not use a plasmapheresis machine.
+Whole blood donation doesn’t use a plasmapheresis machine.
 All components of blood are kept during the donation.
 No part of the blood that’s taken will be returned to your body.
 The process takes about 30 minutes to complete.

 What to avoid before donating blood or plasma

 Before going to the donation center, avoid anything that could dehydrate you.
-Some of the things to avoid the day before and the day you donate plasma or whole blood include:
+So, on the day before and the day you donate plasma or whole blood, try to avoid or limit:

 • Alcohol